Who we are and how to contact us

 - Contact history - records of when and how you’ve contacted us including your IP and MAC address

 - Information about your devices and the technology you use

-- Personal information about your credit history which we’re given by Credit Reference Agencies (see the section on CRAs below)
+- Personal data about your credit history which we’re given by Credit Reference Agencies (see the section on CRAs below)

-- Personal information which we collect from Fraud Prevention Agencies
+- Personal data which we collect from Fraud Prevention Agencies

 - Information about criminal proceedings, outcomes and sentences

-Data protection laws require us to explain what legal grounds justify us using your personal information (this includes sharing it with other organisations).
-The laws refer to “processing” of information which includes everything we do with your personal information from its collection, right through to its destruction or deletion when we no longer need it or no longer have a legal ground to process it.
+Data protection laws require us to explain what legal grounds justify us using your personal data (this includes sharing it with other organisations).
+The laws refer to “processing” of information which includes everything we do with your personal data from its collection, right through to its destruction or deletion when we no longer need it or no longer have a legal ground to process it.